OleksiiYavdoshko/FurniTech-Solutions_Project/README.md

 * [Dashboard](#dashboard)

 ## Introduction
 This is an Excel project of an **imaginary store** called **FurniTech Solutions**.
-Data set was provided on Youtube video description (name of the channel: Skillnator, name of the video: Create interactive excel dashboard in 5 simple steps.
+Data set was provided on Youtube video description (name of the channel: Skillnator, name of the video: "Create interactive excel dashboard in 5 simple steps".
 The project aims to provide insights into the sales performance of the company.
 By analysing data we seek to identify trends and gain a deeper understanding of the company's performance.

 ### Company background
 FurniTech Solutions operates in the retail industry, specializing in online sales of furniture, office supplies and technology.